 - Represent you and your best interests at all times

 Remember, SSDI isn’t a handout or applying for charity.
 You earned these benefits by paying into them throughout your time working.
-So, don’t feel guilty about pursuing the proper amount of benefits you feel you deserve.
+So, don’t feel guilty about pursuing the proper amount of benefits you think you deserve, or for studying how you can increase your SSDI.

-You might be able to increase your SSDI if specific life changes happen.
+So, how can you increase your SSDI benefits?
+You might increase your SSDI if specific life changes happen.
 However, SSDI benefits can be complicated and confusing.
 It’s best to consult with a Social Security Disability lawyer to know your options.

 At John Foy & Associates, we’ve been helping SSDI applicants for over 20 years.
 We know the ins and outs of the system and how the SSA handles claims.
 To schedule your FREE consultation, call us or contact us online.
-We are available 24 hours a day, seven days a week, to take your call.
+We can explain what SSDI is and how it works.